maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 	public void testIcon() throws Exception {
 		exception.expect(IllegalArgumentException.class);
 		exception.expectMessage("Dude, this is invalid!");
-		// do something that you expect to thrown an exception...
+		// do something that you expect to throw an exception...
 	}
 }
 ```